 There’s nothing worse than spotting a streak of deodorant on the side of your shirt when you arrive to work.
 Or, when getting undressed at the end of the day, to find a stain in the underarms of your shirt.
-Either way, trying to remove deodorant stains from black or dark shirts, can be tricky.
+Either way, trying to remove deodorant stains from shirts – whether they're light, colored, or black –, can be tricky.

 Because the deodorant stains are difficult to remove, consider the fabric type and color.
 Then choose a stain remover that is safe for your specific clothing item.
 Stain removal products that are safe for white or light clothing may not be effective – or may even cause further damage – on dark or black clothes.
 When using a commercial product, be sure to read the label first.

 Okay, let's get to it: what you really want to know is how to get deodorant stains out of your shirts, whether they're black, white, or some other color.
 Here are 13 ways to remove deodorant stains from shirts, many of which use household products you may already have (or are affordable to purchase).

 It may sound unorthodox but using nylon stockings to get deodorant stains out of dark or black shirts actually works.
 Simply take a clean nylon stocking and rub it on the stained area of the shirt.
 (You can even use a dry towel or clean socks to achieve the same result).
 Once you are done, hand wash or machine wash your clothing, as directed.